November 25, 2024

 Along with formally contesting the debt and requesting validation, consider contacting the original creditor directly.
 This can provide additional clarity and confirm whether the debt collector is legitimate and if the debt is actually yours.
 If the original creditor has no record of the debt or confirms it's been paid, you have strong evidence to support your dispute.
 The CFPB also recommends this step in their guide on identifying legitimate debt collectors.
 By taking these proactive steps, you can effectively challenge a debt you don't believe you owe.

-Options for Legitimate Debts
+Options for Handling Legitimate Debts

 If you've verified the debt and it's legitimate, you have options.
 Don't feel pressured to make immediate decisions.
 Take your time to explore the best course of action for your financial situation.
 Remember, even legitimate debts can be negotiated.